 Mr. Levin specializes in mergers, acquisitions, leveraged buyouts, venture capital and private equity investing, formation of venture capital and private equity funds, executive compensation, restructuring financially troubled companies, and the tax, corporate, and SEC aspects of complex business transactions.

-He is the winner of the Illinois Gold Medal on the May 1958 CPA exam, co-author (along with Prof. Martin D. Ginsburg and Donald E. Rocap) of the five volume treatise Mergers, Acquisitions, and Buyouts (4,800 pages), first published in 1989 and republished in updated form semi-annually, and co-author (along with Donald E. Rocap) of the treatise Structuring Venture Capital, Private Equity, and Entrepreneurial Transactions (1,450 pages), first published in 1994 and republished in updated form annually.
-He is a member of the American College of Tax Counsel, was formerly a member of the Harvard Law School Visiting Committee, teaches part-time at Harvard Law School, and has written and spoken extensively on federal income tax, M&A, and private equity.
+He is the winner of the Illinois Gold Medal on the May 1958 CPA exam, co-author (along with Donald E. Rocap and the late Prof. Martin D. Ginsburg) of the five volume treatise Mergers, Acquisitions, and Buyouts (4,900 pages), first published in 1989 and republished in updated form semi-annually, and co-author (along with Donald E. Rocap) of the treatise Structuring Venture Capital, Private Equity, and Entrepreneurial Transactions (1,350 pages), first published in 1994 and republished in updated form annually.
+He was formerly a member of the Harvard Law School Visiting Committee, teaches part-time at University of Chicago Law School, as well as at Harvard Law School, and has written and spoken extensively on federal income tax, M&A, and private equity.

 B.S.
 1958 Northwestern University, LL.B.
 1961 Harvard Law.